Inside: Understand different types of summer seasons, common characteristics of summer seasons, and learn to thrive in the summer seasons of life.

 This is a time to water what matters to you, bring it to life, nurture, and grow.
 Expand your capacity, reclaim your voice, pour out your gifts.
 Late summer, all your hard and dedicated work is coming to fruition.
 Notice that.
 Own that.
 Direct energy outward into healthy relationships, inspiring and values-aligned projects, and meaningful, inspiring work.
 Energy gradually shifts into more yin/being, turning inward, and introspection as you move towards autumn.

 This is a good time for some visioning work – I find that around the winter solstice and summer solstice, it’s a good idea to check in with our goals and life vision and make sure we’re feeling aligned or on course, and pivot as needed.
 I take a full birthday week for this and it’s my favourite time of year!

 Summer seasons can be times of expansion and stretching beyond the current limitations of your vision and capacity.
 You have work to do so that you can use your voice with confidence and feel empowered, safe, and joyful in your body and life.
-You may have a sense of shedding a new skin or a desire to burst out of your shell into more joy and freedom.
+Late winter into spring and late summer into autumn, you may have a sense of shedding a new skin or a desire to burst out of your shell into more joy and freedom.
+You may have a sense of new hopeful or joyful possibility even though you don’t see the whole path yet.
 There’s more adventure ahead.

 For years I’ve used these simple & practical worksheets. both personally and with clients.
 I tuck them into my life management binder and check in with them, in some cases weekly, in other cases seasonally, because we progress in what we track!